 Moving Beyond Sustainability

-Salt Tree Art uses a systems method to achieve this vision, with exploration and engagement of interrelated ecological and social systems as the foundation for each project.
-The regenerative art vision gives equal standing to the artist, the public, and the natural environment, with each as active, empowered peers throughout the design process.
+Our vision for regenerative art seeks to give equal standing to the artist, the public, and the natural environment, all as active, empowered peers throughout the design process.

 What Does Regenerative Art Look Like?